francojposa/personal-site/_dev_setup_guides/postgres-setup-macos.md

 This replaces the initialization step that would normally be run (without the option to name the superuser) the first time you call `brew services start postgres`

+See the [Troubleshooting](#troubleshooting) section for common issues that can arise at this step.

 ## 3. Start Postgres

 You may start and stop Postgres with either the built-in [`pg_ctl` command](https://www.postgresql.org/docs/9.5/app-pg-ctl.html) or the [`brew services`](https://github.com/Homebrew/homebrew-services) process manager.
 The primary difference is that a Postgres process started with `pg_ctl` will die when you exit the terminal session, while `brew services` will keep Postgres running in the background.
 Keeping Postgres running is probably the desired behavior for most developers.